viamrobotics/docs/docs/components/camera/image-file.md

 ---

 An `image_file` camera gets color and depth images frames from a file path.
+If you provide a depth image, as well as the intrinsic parameters of the camera that took that depth image, then the camera will also provide a point cloud.

 {{< tabs name="Configure an Image File Camera" >}}
 {{< tab name="Config Builder" >}}